etclabscore/eth-x-chainspec/README.md

 #### Why

 The two most popular clients in the Ethereum ecosystem, [Parity](https://github.com/paritytech/parity-ethereum) and [Geth](https://github.com/ethereum/go-ethereum) use different patterns for external chain and network definitions.
 This is annoying.
-There is [a small tool](https://github.com/keorn/parity-spec) to translate Parity to Geth chain spec.
-While useful for adhoc purposes, this solution is obviously notably limited.

 Without a standardized way to talk about chain configurations that can be understood by at leaset these two major clients, all cross-client and cross-network interfaces are limited to one-off solutions and/or canonical-only chain configurations.